-6. PROCESS VARIATIONS
+7. PROCESS VARIATIONS

 A local authority may decide that the existing permit conditions require amendment without receiving any notification or application from the operator (EP regulation 20(1)).
 This is most likely to occur when the authority decides that the conditions need varying having conducted a periodic review in accordance with EP regulation 34, or in the light of revised guidance from Defra/WAG, or because of the transfer of a permit to another operator.
-Other instances could be the revision of a relevant environmental quality standard, the declaration of an area as an air quality management area, or a requirement from the Environment Agency to revise a water-related condition.
+Other instances could be the revision of a relevant environmental quality standard, the declaration of an area as an air quality management area, or (in the case of LA-IPPC) a requirement from the Environment Agency to revise a water-related condition.